winne27/fhem.js/README.md

 # Autostart as service

 If this package is installed on a system with /etc/init.d for starting init processes in this directory a file named fhem.js is found after installation.
 Check this file for some parameters in case you don't like the defaults.

 Activate autostart by

    sudo update-rc.d fhem.js enable

+Not in every Linux distribution this folder exists, but the script can also be found in path-to-nodejs-modules/fhem.js/etc/init.d (Default of path-to-nodejs-modules: /usr/lib/node_modules).

 # Operation breakdown